- Determination of lease classification

 ASC 840, Leases, is the former lease accounting standard for public and private companies following US GAAP.
 Under ASC 840, leases were classified as either capital or operating, significantly impacting the contract’s effect on the company’s financial statements.
 Capital lease classification resulted in a liability recorded on a company’s balance sheet, whereas operating leases did not impact the balance sheet.
 Operating leases may have been disclosed in the footnotes of the financial statements, sometimes within the commitments and contingencies disclosure.

-Based on feedback from the investing community, the SEC decided that the accounting presentation of operating leases did not provide true visibility regarding the liability for future lease payments.
+Based on feedback from the investing community, the SEC agreed the accounting presentation of operating leases did not provide enough visibility regarding the obligation for future lease payments.
 Under ASC 840, operating leases did not impact the balance sheet.
-As a result, the Federal Accounting Standards Board (FASB), announced the initiative to update the lease accounting standard.
+As a result, FASB announced the initiative to update the lease accounting standard.

 - Ownership transfer

 - Bargain purchase option

 - Lease term greater than or equal to 75% of the useful life of the asset

 - Present value of minimum lease payments greater than or equal to 90% of the fair value of the leased property

 Under ASC 842, “capital” leases are called “finance” leases” and these four criteria generally remain, although the bright-lines related to the 75% and 90% were removed.
 ASC 842-10-55-2 provides guidance that the 75% threshold represents a “major part” of the remaining economic life of the underlying asset and the 90% threshold represents “substantially all” of the fair value of the underlying asset.

 A fifth test was also added focusing on highly specialized assets.
 Under this test, if the leased asset is specialized or modified at the end of the lease term, to have no alternative use to the lessor, then the lease is classified as a finance lease.